USCCACS/RXMD/README.md

 ## 4. License

-This project is licensed under the GPU 3.0 license - see the [LICENSE.md](https://github.com/USCCACS/rxmd/blob/master/LICENSE.md) file for details
+This project is licensed under the GPL v3.0 license - see the [LICENSE.md](https://github.com/USCCACS/rxmd/blob/master/LICENSE.md) file for details

 ## 5. Selected Publications